dustingriffie/chat-demo/README.md

 By running these two commands, the chat component and server will both be started, allowing you to start using the chat component.

+## Conclusion

+In conclusion, I'm pretty impressed with both Auth0 and Sockets.io.
+There are still some features that I'd like to add in the future, such as a language/profanity filter and some customizable options within a config file.

+Overall, as this was a learning experience to learn Auth0 and Websockets, I am happy with how this came out and will continue to add upon it.